ahnitz/test/readme.txt

 * This is another item: Add stuff here

-* This is a last item: This is one line
+* This is a last item: this is some other edit